All applications must be submitted online through ZoomGrants and must be completed by the date and time listed as the deadline.

-Applications may be submitted at your earliest convenience prior to the session's deadline.
-Please review the Eligibility Requirements and remember that your event may not occur earlier than 45 days after the application deadline.
+Applications may be submitted at your earliest convenience, with applications being available approximately two months prior to the session's deadline.
+Please review the Guidlines and remember that your event may not occur earlier than 45 days after the application deadline.
 Late applications will not be reviewed.

 Fort Fund will only accept one application per organization per funding tier.
 Colorado State University organizations are required to submit their applications through the Sponsored Programs Office.

 The Cultural Development & Programming and Tourism Accounts (Fort Fund) is funded by an allocation of the lodging tax revenues.
 Applications are reviewed by the Cultural Resources Board of the City of Fort Collins and recommendations to fund events are submitted to the Fort Collins City Council for final approval.